mmbman/Katagiri/1983-08-24-Blue-Cliff-Record-Case-46-Talk-2.md

 “Sound and form” means this usual human world, created by the six consciousnesses.

-So, we sit within the heaps of sound and form – within the samsaric world – and then you can practice this.
+So, we sit within the heaps of sound and form – within the samsaric world – and then we can practice this.
 How?
-Just like walking on the thin ice.
-Continually you should walk.
+Just like walking on the thin ice: continually you should walk.
 Whatever you feel – scared, or enjoyment – you cannot sit on the enjoyment, et cetera.
 Whatever you feel, you have to just walk there, without stopping.
-And [it’s like] just running over swords blades.
+And [also it’s like] running over swords blades.
 Anyway, you have to walk constantly there.
 Where?
-That is in the human world, the samsaric world.
+This is in the human world, the samsaric world.
 This is really good practice for us.
 That’s why here it says, “... he sits within the heaps of sound and form, he walks on top of sound and form.”

 So how can you experience religious transformation at 360 degrees?
 You have to continue to walk and run on the top of the sharp blades of a sword.